The Professional Skin Care Consumer: Attitudes and Behaviors Survey

 Regional Coverage: United States

-Kline announces our second edition of an independent survey to help marketers understand consumer behavior as it relates to visiting a professional outlet for aesthetic procedures and purchasing skin care products in a post-pandemic world.
+Kline announces our second edition of an independent consumer survey to help marketers understand consumer behavior as it relates to visiting a professional outlet for aesthetic procedures and purchasing skin care products in a post-pandemic world.

 We will look at Zoom dysmorphia to discover what role it may play in new consumer aesthetic choices, explore any shifts in channels where consumers are purchasing skin care products, and learn if those who visit professional skin care outlets have stayed true to their outlets/skin care preferences.